ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

             Updated comment to proper refernce manual for STM32F7 not STM32F4.
             Added stm32_dmacapable input paramaters documentation.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Config for buffer allignment.

 ## Commit #493
 ### Hash